kvsbarbosa/kvsbarbosa/README.md

 # Hi there.
 Student of **Systems Analysis and Development** at IFPE (Instituto Federal de Pernambuco).

+Extensionist at FACEPE, building an application for mobile devices.

 [Here you can find my most relevant **projects**](https://github.com/kvsbarbosa/recruiter.md).
 ## **About me:**
 * Mostly working with Java and Python